2023-11-04 07:00:03

 The fibers found in the slime produced by the worm are as strong as nylon, but are soluble in water (Nylon is the name of a polyamide-type plastic material used as fiber… Water is a chemical compound ubiquitous on Earth, essential for all…) and can be replenished.
 Thus, slime in its solid state is “recyclable”, emphasizes Professor Harrington, an extremely inspiring quality for research into sustainable materials.

-This chemical bond, which helps create so-called phosphonates, is particularly rare in terrestrial animals and could be key to the material properties of velvet worm slime.
+This chemical bond, which helps create so-called phosphonates, is particularly rare in terrestrial animals and might be key to the material properties of velvet worm slime.
 “This process has always been used by different species of velvet worms; its importance for the properties of slime is therefore undeniable,” maintains Professor Harrington.

 The next step in research is to understand the evolutionary significance of this unique chemical modification and its role in the velvet worm predation mechanism.